clukefisher/ore-private-pool-cli/README.md

 **The goal of this project is to balance the ever-growing public pool and decentralize computing power, in line with the ORE design principle: anyone can mine.
 As expected, more individual miners.**

 **This is private pool client.
-Forked from [ore-hq-client](https://github.com/Kriptikz/ore-hq-client.git).
-Tailored by Miraland Labs.**
+Forked from [ore-hq-client](https://github.com/Kriptikz/ore-hq-client.git).**

-A lightweight release of Ore mining private pool client.
-Derived from and credited to ore-hq-client.
+**It's tailored by Miraland Labs as a lightweight release, derived from and credited to ore-hq-server.**

 ## Key Differentiators of the Private Pool